frederikbeimgraben/Arch-Aurora-Borealis-Startscreen/README.md

 ### AUR
 You can also install this package from the AUR as [arch-animated-startscreen](https://aur.archlinux.org/packages/arch-animated-startscreen/).

-Just run `yay -S arch-animated-startscreen`.
+Just run `yay -S arch-animated-startscreen`, `pacaur -S arch-animated-startscreen`, etc.

 ## Modification
 ### SDDM-Theme